anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ??? quote "Our task"

+    Our current search capabilities involve basic text matching with search queries.
+Unfortunately, many of the terms that our users are searching for involve queries that are not explicit in the content (ex. natural language processing).
+We need to be able to tag these implicit tags to all the content so that our users can discover them.

-    - **Q**: Why are tags even used?
+    - **Q**: Why do we even need tags?

-        - Tags are added by the project's author and they represent core concepts that the project covers.
+        - Tags represent core concepts that may be implicit.
-        - Keywords in a project's description does not necessarily signify that it's a core concept.
+        - Keywords in a project's title or description may not be a core concept → noisy search results.

-    - **Q**: What can tags provide that keywords in full-text cannot?

-        - Many tags are inferred and don't explicitly exist in the metadata, such as `natural-language-processing`, and users will definitely use these in their search terms for broad search and filtering.

-    We have also validated that the vast majority of user complaints step from missing implicit tags and so a full-text-based approach would not address this underlying issue.

 #### Objectives